belgianmobileid/doc/directIntegration/authentication.md

 HTTP/1.1 302 Found Location: https://client.example.com/cb?error=access_denied&state=xyz
 ```

+***Token Endpoint errors***

-<u><i>Token Response</i></u> - if the request fails the Token Endpoint responds with an HTTP 400 (Bad Request) status code and includes the fllowing parameters in the entity-body of the HTTP response using the "application/json" media type :
+If the request fails the Token Endpoint responds with an HTTP 400 (Bad Request) status code and includes the fllowing parameters in the entity-body of the HTTP response using the "application/json" media type :

 <table>
   <tbody>